RuffBudda/21SIXTY-Content/README.md

-# 21SIXTY CONTENT GEN v60
+# 21SIXTY CONTENT GEN v61

 A web-based tool for processing podcast audio files and generating comprehensive content including summaries, blog posts, titles, quotes, and chapter timestamps using OpenAI APIs.

 ## Features

 - **Audio File Upload**: Upload audio files (MP3, WAV, M4A, OGG, FLAC) for processing
-- **Optional YouTube Transcript Extraction**: Optionally extract transcripts with timecodes from YouTube URLs (if provided)
 - **LocalStorage Caching**: Intelligent caching system that stores processed data and audio files locally to avoid reprocessing
 - **Projects Gallery**: Browse and manage all your processed projects stored in local storage.
 Open any project to access its transcript and generated content
 - **AI-Powered Content Generation**: